kitnil/awesome/README.md

 ## Dart

+- [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
 - [go-cshared-examples](https://github.com/vladimirvivien/go-cshared-examples) - Calling Go Functions from Other Languages using C Shared Libraries
 - [chromedeveditor](https://github.com/googlearchive/chromedeveditor) - Chrome Dev Editor is a developer tool for building apps on the Chrome platform - Chrome Apps and Web Apps, in JavaScript or Dart.
 (NO LONGER IN ACTIVE DEVELOPMENT)